 J.D.
 Salinger’s novel tells the story of the cynical young man and his experiences in Manhattan, New York.
 Throughout, the author engages with themes of growing up, change, and the protection of childhood innocence.

-‘Spoiler Free’ Summary
+‘Spoiler Free’ Plot Summary

 The Catcher in the Rye Detailed Summary